getgnulinux/getgnulinux/README.md

 * A text editor
 * And your web browser of choice

+On a Debian or Debian-based system, you can easily install git, gettext and make with:

+    $ sudo apt-get install git gettext make

-First step is to download the source code from GitHub:
+First step is to download getgnulinux' source code from GitHub:

     $ git clone https://github.com/figure002/getgnulinux.git